devmini13/devmini13/README.md

 <h3> 😍 What i like to do :- </h3>

-- ⚡I like challenges, learning, LOGICAL PROBLEMS, helping, sharing and living !!!
+-⚡ I like challenges, learning, LOGICAL PROBLEMS, helping, sharing and living !!!

 <h3> 🛠 Interested in :- </h3>

-- 💡 Desktop, mobile, fronted, devOps, games, designer.
+-💡  Desktop, mobile, fronted, devOps, games, designer.

 <h3> 📫 How to reach me :- </h3>